trollcop/usbimager/README.md

 Installation
 ------------

-1. download one of the `usbimager-*.zip` archives above for your operating system (approx. 128 kilobytes each)
+1. download one of the `usbimager-*.zip` archives above for your dekstop (approx. 192 Kilobytes each)
 2. extract to: `C:\Program Files` (Windows), `/Applications` (MacOSX) or `/usr` (Linux)
 3. Enjoy!

 You can use the executable in the archive as-is, the other files only provide integration with your desktop (icons and such).

-If you can't seem to write the target device (you get "permission denied" errors), then use the "Run As Administrator" option under Windows, and add your user to the "disk" (Linux) or "operator" (MacOSX) group. __No need__ for *sudo /usr/bin/usbimager*, just make sure your user has write access to the device.
+If you can't write to the target device (you get "permission denied" errors), then use the "Run As Administrator" option under Windows, and add your user to the "disk" (Linux) or "operator" (MacOSX) group. __No need__ for *sudo /usr/bin/usbimager*, just make sure your user has write access to the block devices (see "ls -la /dev|grep -e ^b" to find out which group they belong to).
+This should not be needed, as USBImager comes with setgid bit set.

 Features
 --------